erap320/voltha-dev-scripts/README.md

 ### Everything else

 ```
+build_bbf (tag)
+    executes docker-build for the voltha-northbound-bbf-adapter and loads the image on kind nodes

 build_bbsim (tag)
     executes docker-build for bbsim and loads the image on kind nodes

 clean_log (path)
-    removes errors due to the jaeger host not being found, and strips bash color codes that are not displayed properly in IDEs from ONOS logs
+    removes errors due to the jaeger host not being found, and strips bash color codes
+    that are not displayed properly in IDEs from ONOS logs

 cli_onos
     opens ONOS CLI by executing it in the container